 Thillens Stadium, Devon & Kedzie, Chicago, Illinois.
 1953

 An area landmark was the giant baseball with the name Thillens on a large pole in the front of the ballpark.
-Originally, the ball spun on the pole.
-The Thillens baseball sign began life as a globe that was spinning on top of the "Boys' World" clothing store at 2516 West Devon Avenue, at Maplewood, which used to be the Cine Theatre from 1937 to 1953.
+Initially, the ball spun on the pole.
+The Thillens baseball sign began as a globe spinning on top of the "Boys' World" clothing store at 2516 West Devon Avenue, at Maplewood, which used to be the Cine Theatre from 1937 to 1953.
 Mel Thillens bought the globe when Boys' World closed in the 1950s, and Mel had a parade moving the globe west on Devon Avenue to Kedzie Avenue.

 The centerfield scoreboard contained a 6-by-8-foot picture of the Thillens armored truck.
 Starting in 1974, if any player hit the truck on the sign, they would win a $5,000 savings bond.
 Only three talented little leaguers hit the armored truck at the top of the scoreboard, hitting a baseball 300 feet.

-Mel Thillens, Sr. died on December 20, 1993, but his family continued to operate the field and a non-profit charitable foundation supported it.
-Over time, the foundation could not afford expenses and, in March 2005, Thillens Stadium closed.
+Mel Thillens, Sr. died on December 20, 1993, but his family continued to operate the field, and a non-profit charitable foundation supported it.
+Over time, the foundation could not afford expenses, and in March 2005, Thillens Stadium closed.

-If you know anything about Thillens Stadium, one kid worked the manual scoreboard placing the number of runs per inning and a total runs count.
+If you know anything about Thillens Stadium, one kid worked the manual scoreboard placing the number of runs per inning, and a total runs count.
 The Strikes, Balls, and Outs scoreboard lights were worked from an elevated platform, with the game announcer, from behind the home plate.
 I worked the strikes and outs from the announcer's booth.

 Sure enough...
 Ray talked about the charity softball game and how much money was raised, then he said he met a great kid who worked at Thillens Stadium, Neil Gale.
 I was floored.
 It's too bad there were no recording devices to capture that, but it's one of my life's "claim to fame" moments.